arturonline/docs/golang/9_pointers.md

 # Pointers

-A pointer is a variable which stores the memory address of another variable.
+A pointer holds the memory address of a value.

-- `*T` is the type of the pointer variable which points to a value of type `T`.
-- The `&` operator is used to get the address of a variable.
+- `&` generates a pointer to its operand.
+- `*` dereferences a pointer (exposes the underlying value).

+## Example

 ```go
 b := 255